mytestbed/omf/doc/RESOURCE_PROXY.md

 Run the script again, it should prompt user alpha got connected.

-We also need definition for engines, since their instances will be created later (via 'create' messages published by the client script, through XMPP).
+We also need definition for engines, since their instances will be created later (via 'create' messages published by the test script, through XMPP).

     module OmfRc::ResourceProxy::Engine
       include OmfRc::ResourceProxyDSL